-Beautifully browned beef with lots of veggies, herbs and garlic in a deeply rich and brown gravy, all in one pot.
-It’s just what the cold weather ordered (wait, huh?) so bust out a loaf of crusty bread and dive on in!
+This oven braised beef stew is easy, delicious and comforting.
+Beautifully browned beef with lots of veggies, herbs and garlic in a deeply rich and brown gravy, all made in one pot.
+Typically I serve this crusty sourdough bread, or with no-knead bread or a grilled cheese sandwich.

 To Make This Braised Beef Stew You Will Need: